-We all know that communication with your Executive is key to a successful working relationship and I’ve found over the years, the more access an Assistant has to their Executive the more they are seen as a critical asset within the organisation.
+We all know that communication with your Executive is key to a successful working relationship.
+I’ve found that the more access an Assistant has to their Executive, the more they are seen as a critical asset within the organisation.

 But, when you work with a busy Executive, it can be challenging to get time with them.
 I know how difficult it can be, especially if they travel frequently or work remotely.

 However – I want to repeat this.
 If you have access to your Executive, if they let you into their inner circle, you will be a better Assistant, and in turn, they will be a better Executive and Leader.

 Communication is key, and meeting and talking regularly is essential for the relationship to work.
 How do you do this?

 Like anything, you, along with your Executive, have first to decide that this is how you will work together and second, you have to make it a habit.
 You have to organise your Executive’s schedule to meet and talk often, and you have to stick to the schedule.

 Once you start to follow the plan, you will notice that you both (but more importantly, your Executive) rely on this regular communication.
 So in this post, I want to share how exactly you should plan out the meetings you have with your Executive, including the frequency and what you should cover.

 Daily catch up

 You should meet or speak for, at the very least, 15 minutes per day.
 Most Assistants will spend more time with their Executive, so this is the bare minimum amount of time.